 The bad news: probated estates are subject to a variety of costs from attorneys, executors, appraisers, accountants, courts, and state law.
 Depending on the probate’s complexity, and the size of the estate, fees can run into the tens of thousands of dollars.

-The good news: probate costs can be reduced by avoiding probate.
+The good news: probate costs can be reduced by avoiding probate in Pennsylvania.
 It’s really that simple.

 Here are four simple ways to avoid probate costs by avoiding probate: